codeamazone/miu-app/README.md

 ## Delete

+On the delete page you can delete a specific idea.
 ![screenshot](static/img/screenshot_delete.PNG)
-On the delete screen you can delete a specific idea.

 ## How to use locally on your computer